-This is Ultraleap’s recommended interaction method for most kiosk interfaces and sizes.
+This is TouchFree’s default interaction method and recommended for most kiosk interfaces and sizes.

 Users move a cursor over their on-screen target by moving their hand up/down/left/right, then push their hand forward to select.

-Once their hand starts moving forwards, users only need to cover a very short distance in order to execute a “tap” and select a button in the UI.
+Once their hand starts moving forwards, users only need to cover a very short distance in order to execute a “push” and select a button in the UI.

 The general public will use a variety of hand poses to interact with the kiosk.
 They can use their whole hand or any number of fingers extended whilst pushing their hand forwards to make a selection.